-While direct habitat loss from cumulative oil and gas development near the Project would affect only a small proportion of the total area used by caribou, functional habitat loss could result from long-term caribou displacement from the vicinity of the applicable projects listed in Table W-1 and could encompass a much larger area resulting in reduced caribou availability.
+While direct habitat loss from cumulative oil and gas development near the Project would affect only a small proportion of the total area used by caribou, functional habitat loss could result from long-term displacement of caribou from the vicinity of the applicable projects listed in appendix X-1 and could encompass a much larger area resulting in reduced availability of caribou.
 AGDC would implement mitigation measures, including consultation with the potentially affected subsistence communities, to prevent conflicts with subsistence hunting.
-Nonetheless, the cumulative effects of the proposed action in combination with other past, present, and reasonably foreseeable activities on the North Slope may result in a significant restriction of subsistence use for the communities of Nuiqsut, Kaktovik, Utqiagvik, and Anaktuvuk Pass due to a potential decrease in caribou availability.
-The BLM received comments on the Preliminary Evaluation finding suggesting that potential impacts on caribou from reasonably foreseeable development would be mitigated such that there would be no significant restriction.
-The BLM only considered stipulations and or protective measures included as part of this Project.
-Future mitigation measures beyond those specifically identified in the Project documents were not considered in the ANILCA 810 analysis.
+Nonetheless, the cumulative effects of the proposed action in combination with other past, present, and reasonably foreseeable activities on the North Slope may result in a significant restriction of subsistence use for the communities of Nuiqsut, Kaktovik, Utqiagvik, and Anaktuvuk Pass due to a potential decrease in the availability of caribou.

 Cumulative effects on marine mammals such as bowhead whales could result from offshore activities on the North Slope.
-If activities associated with the proposed action occur concurrently and within proximity to other applicable projects listed in Table W-1, impacts on marine mammals would likely be exacerbated and could result in changes in movement and migratory patterns, shifts in foraging behavior, or reduction in access to productive forage areas.
-These behavioral changes would likely require subsistence users in Nuiqsut, Kaktovik, and Utqiagvik to travel farther to harvest bowhead whales at a greater cost in terms of time, fuel, and wear and tear on equipment.
-AGDC would coordinate with the Alaska Eskimo Whaling Commission to work under a Conflict Avoidance Agreement to decrease impacts on bowhead whales and subsistence hunters in accordance with the SPOC.
-This measure would sufficiently minimize cumulative impacts on bowhead whales because communication under this agreement would enable AGDC to plan offshore activities and transportation schedules that do not conflict with major migration times or subsistence hunting.
+If activities associated with the proposed action occur concurrently and within proximity to other applicable projects listed in appendix X-1, impacts on marine mammals would likely be exacerbated and could result in changes in movement and migratory patterns, shifts in foraging behavior, or reduction in access to productive forage areas.
+These behavioral changes would likely require subsistence users in Nuiqsut, Kaktovik, and Utqiagvik to travel further to harvest bowhead whales at a greater cost in terms of time, fuel, and wear and tear on equipment.
+AGDC would coordinate with the AEWC (Alaska Eskimo Whaling Commission) to work under a Conflict Avoidance Agreement to decrease impacts on bowheads and subsistence hunters.
+This measure would sufficiently minimize cumulative impacts on bowhead whales because communication under this agreement would enable AGDC to plan offshore activities and transportation schedules so that they do not conflict with major migration times or subsistence hunting.
 These agreements have generally been successful.
-Residual impacts would still exist but would be minor based on magnitude and extent.
+Residual impacts would still exist, but would be minor based on magnitude and extent.

-Section 4.19.4.14 of the EIS cites increased traffic along the Dalton and Parks Highways and increased competition for wildlife resources as additional sources of potential cumulative impacts on subsistence.
-The WAIP includes the BMP that prevents employees and personnel from hunting or fishing while stationed at camps or other work facilities.
+Section 4.19.4.14 of the draft EIS cites increased traffic along the Dalton and Parks highways and increased competition for wildlife resources as additional sources of potential cumulative impacts to subsistence.
+Current best management practices on the North Slope include policies that prevent employees and personnel from hunting or fishing while stationed at camps or other work facilities.
+This practice would continue under the proposed action.
 Therefore, wildlife resource abundance will not be significantly reduced or limited under the cumulative case.

-Cumulative impacts on fisheries and benthic invertebrate resources are described in the Aquatics Resources section (Section 4.19.4.7) of the EIS.
-Potential impacts include habitat degradation and direct mortality and alteration of population abundance through disruption of habitat, decreased health, and indirect mortality resulting from changes to water and sediment quality.
+Cumulative impacts on fisheries and benthic invertebrate resources are described in the Aquatics section (section 4.19.4.7) of the draft EIS.
+Potential impacts include degradation of habitat and direct mortality and alteration of population abundance through disruption of habitat, decreased health, and indirect mortality resulting from changes to water and sediment quality.
 The magnitude of cumulative impacts on fisheries and benthic invertebrate resources were characterized as less than significant.

-Regarding subsistence use of fish and benthic invertebrates, development activities and their subsequent impacts could result in temporary disruptions within subsistence use areas, and cause short-term decreases in aquatic subsistence resource availability, harvest rates, and user access.
-Effort required to participate in subsistence activities could increase during the development phase of the Project and other applicable actions listed in Table W-1.
+With regards to subsistence use of fish and benthic invertebrates, development activities and their subsequent impacts could result in temporary disruptions within subsistence use areas, and cause short term decreases in aquatic subsistence resource availability, harvest rates, and user access.
+Effort required to participate in subsistence activities could increase during the development phase of the Project and other applicable actions listed in appendix X-1.
 Past, present, and reasonably foreseeable actions will not significantly reduce abundance or limit the availability of aquatic subsistence resources or the continued ability of subsistence users to access resources.